KIT-CMS/TauFakeFactors/docs/index.md

   `output_path` | `string` | absolute path where the files with the preselected events will be stored, a local path is expected like "/ceph/USER/..."
   `file_path` | `string` | absolute path to the folder with the preselected files (should be the same as `output_path`) to be used for the fake factor calculation
   `workdir_name` | `string` | relative path where the fake factor measurement output files will be stored; folder is produced in `workdir/`

+The parameters in `common_settings.yaml` will be overwritten if they are also specified in the config for the individual steps of the fake factor determination, like event preselection, fake factor calculation and correction calculation.

 ## Hints
 * check out `configs/general_definitions.py`, this file has many relevant definition for plotting (dictionaries for names) and correctionlib output information